SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - **Main tasks**

-Create a pandas dataframe that stores information for a specific chromosome including all genomic features, positions of those features and the number of insertions and reads within those features for an entire chromosome or specific genomic region.
+Create a pandas dataframe that stores information for a specific chromosome including all genomic features, positions and the number of insertions and reads within those features for an entire chromosome or specific genomic region.
 Optionally it can create a barplot with the number of insertions or reads within each feature.

 - **Dependencies**